 You've started to notice more closely the familiar and intriguing birds in your backyard, on your commute, or outside your window-now you want to know more.
 Learn birdwatching basics from the experts, including various tools and resources and how you can help support local and global bird populations.
 Find out what makes birds unique within the animal kingdom, where and how to locate birds in different settings, and get introduced to basic bird biology and behavior.
 This class will help you get started; give you opportunities to practice; and build your skills at locating, observing, and identifying local birds so you can join one of the fastest growing life-long, recreational activities in North America.

-Each weekly class will include optional, self-directed outdoor observation exercises and a 30-minute follow-up discussion session a week later, providing an opportunity for you to observe birds and share your discoveries and questions with classmates and instructors.
+Each weekly class will include some optional, self-directed outdoor observation exercises and a 30-minute follow-up discussion session a week later, providing an opportunity for you to observe birds for a week and then share your discoveries with classmates and the presenters.

-Presenters: Scott Santino, Education Manager and Teacher Naturalist at Ipswich River, Joel Wagner, Educator at Wellfleet Bay, and Doug Lowry, Adult Education Specialist and Teacher-Naturalist at North River, plus multiple guest presenters from Mass Audubon and beyond.
+Scott Santino, Teacher Naturalist at Ipswich River, Doug Lowry, Teacher-Naturalist at North River, and Lucy Gertz, Statewide Education Manager, plus multiple guest presenters from Mass Audubon and beyond.

 You will receive the Microsoft Teams Link to log into the program in your confirmation.
 An email reminder will also be sent to you 24 hours before program start.